Disc Golf Weight Explained – Choosing the Best Disc Weight

 Why Weight Matters in Disc Golf

-When it comes to choosing the best disc golf disc, getting the right weight makes a difference as the weight of a disc affects it’s speed, stability and the way it will fly.
+When it comes to choosing the best disc golf disc, getting the right weight is an important factor.
+The weight of a disc affects its speed, stability and the way it will fly.
 Understanding this relationship can provide a significant advantage in the discs you choose to purchase and throw on the course.

 Release Velocity and it’s Relationship to Distance

-The faster you’re able to throw the disc, the more potential it will have to get more distance.
+The faster you’re able to throw the disc, the greater your potential to get more distance.
 This provides a relationship between the release velocity of a throw and the distance the disc travels.

 Lighter Discs for Big Distance